zzma/boulder/cmd/coyote/README.md

 ![](https://i.imgur.com/CALYCro.gif)

-`coyote` is a tool for running tests that simulates failures in boulder, peripheral services, and the underlying network.
+`coyote` is a tool for running tests that simulate or inject failures in boulder, peripheral services, and the underlying network.
 In order to fully control network flows between services Docker containers are used for each boulder service and each peripheral service.

 ## Peripheral services to break